Cork Access Network

 Leave No One Behind 2022 Webinar

-Our webinar will aim to recognise the success of Cork as a learning city sustained by active cross-sectoral/whole-of-City partnerships, will acknowledge the challenges, including the impact of COVID 19, and further the conversation and commitment to action to reduce educational disadvantage in the Cork region.
+This event recognised the success of Cork as a learning city sustained by active cross-sectoral/whole-of-City partnerships, will acknowledge the challenges, including the impact of COVID 19, and furthered the conversation and commitment to action to reduce educational disadvantage in the Cork region.

 Included a FREE Webinar and presentation by Cormac Russell presented via CETB on behalf of CAN (Cork Access Network)

 Asset Based Community Development builds on the assets that are found in the community and mobilises individuals, associations, and institutions to come together to realize and develop their strengths and a Focus Group on Access Through The Workplaceon 24th June 2021 .

 CAN Cork Access Network have also made a submission to the National Access Plan Consultation Process and you can view the submission HERE